 For example, suppose an accident victim incurred $40,000 in medical expenses and 80% of those expenses, or $32,000, was paid by health insurance.
 If the negligent driver had liability insurance limits of $50,000 and the injury victim has no option but to settle for that amount, the victim will not be “made whole” by the settlement if the full settlement value for the victim’s injuries is greater than $50,000.
 It would be unfair to make the victim repay the health insurance company when the victim would be left with settlement proceeds that are insufficient to cover lost wages, pain and suffering, and other elements of compensation.

 Other subrogation issues arise when settlements are reduced by the comparative negligence of the accident victim and other parties to the accident.
-A personal injury law firm Atlanta, GA trusts at Butler Law Firm will negotiate with health insurance companies when subrogation issues arise to maximize the recoveries that their clients receive.
+The experienced attorneys at Butler Kahn will negotiate with health insurance companies when subrogation issues arise to maximize the recoveries that their clients receive.